Ploxyna/PloxynaJS/README.md

 # project-ploxyna
-A javascript game engine specifically for js13kgames
+A javascript game library specifically for js13kgames